sajidahmed12/Word2vec-Implementaion-CBOW-SkipGram/README.md

 # Word2vec-Implementaion-CBOW-SkipGram

-This is a repository contains word2vec implementation using PyTorch on NLTK corpus
+This is a repository contains word2vec Implementation using PyTorch on NLTK corpus

 #### To test and run the models look into the Jupyter notebook files.